MaxenV/CityBreak/README.md

 Application is still under development, it currently functions and will be expanded upon in the future.
 The chat use Docker for service delivery.
 Users can interact with the chat to ask about population figures or locations of Polish cities.
+User also can ask about interesting places in city.
-The chat retrieves real-time information by querying GUS (Główny Urząd Statystyczny).
+The chat retrieves real-time information by querying GUS (Główny Urząd Statystyczny) and Google search API.

 ## Example questions